 – Albert Einstein

-It could be argued that we’ve now reached this point where good health is virtually nonexistent.
-Chronic health problems such as acne vulgaris, overweight, irritable bowel syndrome, myopia, and cardiovascular disease are so prevalent that they are sometimes considered a natural part of human life.
+It could be argued that we’ve now reached this point where we have no recollection of what good health really is.
+Chronic health problems such as acne vulgaris, overweight, irritable bowel syndrome, myopia, and cardiovascular disease are so prevalent nowadays that they are sometimes considered to be a natural part of human life.

 Electricity, private transportation, fast food, and modern technology are now an essential part of most people’s daily life, and it’s often forgotten that these things are extremely novel additions to humans’ environment.
 Throughout the vast majority of our evolutionary history, these modern innovations were nowhere to be found.
 It wasn’t so long ago that all humans lived as hunter-gatherers.